python-beaver/python-beaver/README.rst

 Events are sent in logstash's ``json_event`` format.
 Options can also be set as environment variables.

 NOTE: the redis transport uses a namespace of ``logstash:beaver`` by default.
-You will need to update your logstash indexer to match this.
+You will need to update your logstash indexer to match this, or you may configure beaver to do otherwise.

 Configuration File Options
 --------------------------